 What a region to be outside!
 Make sure you have plenty of camera memory as there are spectacular landscapes everywhere.
 You can opt for regular, comfortable trips in buses and vans, either in groups or privately.
 There are also more adventurous 4×4 off-road trips to more remote areas.
 To start you off and within the city limits you have the San Bernardo hill which can be driven up, walked up or reached by cable car.
 There are great views of the city and the surrounding mountains.
 The Salta region has a varied geography, terrain and climate.
 In the south green valleys and vineyards contrast with the orange hillsides.
 The more north you go the more arid it becomes giving way to high desert with cacti everywhere.
 Finally if you keep climbing you will find the high Altiplano at around 3800 meters above sea level and you will find huge salt flats which make for fantastic photo material.

 Salta (airport code SLA) is located in the North-west of Argentina, not far from the Bolivian and Chilean borders.
 There are a number of direct flights from major cities around Argentina, and connections on to major airline hubs to the rest of the world.

 Salta is reached from the Argentine capital Buenos Aires via a 2 hour direct flight, several times a day.
 There are regular flights from other major Argentine cities such as Cordoba, Mendoza and Iguazu.
-It is also served by direct flights from several international destinations, and as can be imagined Buenos Aires, Santiago and Lima are major hubs linking to the rest of the world.
+It is also served by direct flights from several international destinations, and as can be imagined Buenos Aires, Santiago, Sao Paulo and Lima are major hubs linking to the rest of the world.

 Salta has long distance, very comfortable bus connections to all the major cities in the North such as Jujuy, Tucuman, Santiago del Estero, Cordoba, Mendoza and of course the capital, Buenos Aires.